Reading Rocket

 Key Finding: K-2 students and teachers require a time efficient and simple sign up / log in process

-Solution: During our research we found that schools commonly use Clever as their go to single sign on method.
-My initial flows provided multiple sign up / log in options for students and teachers including Clever, Google as well as a Reading Rocket account.
-We also brainstormed ways to support teachers when it came to logging in students.
+Solution: We found that schools commonly use Clever as their go to single sign on method.
+Our flows included options such as Clever, Google, and a Reading Rocket account.
+We also provided efficient log in solutions for students through class codes.

 Gather Inspiration